kmafeni04/nelua_lsp/README.md

 ## Goals

 - [x] Go to Definition (partial)
+  - TODO:
+    - Proper matching for function parameters
+    - No matching for comments and strings
 - [ ] Hover
 - [ ] Completions
 - [ ] Diagnostics